Graduate Certificate in Green Infrastructure

 - Ecological Restoration12.5 pts

 Ecological Restoration examines the principles and practices needed to restore terrestrial ecosystems in a range of modified landscapes from settled to agricultural to forested.
 Its focus is ecological, although consideration is also given to socio-economic factors that influence restoration programs.
 Lectures and field trips explore ecological principles and projects from site to landscape scales, encompassing biodiversity values and ecosystem services.
-The subject is delivered as a two-week intensive, including a four-day field-based component run from the Creswick campus, followed by an overnight field trip to north-eastern Victoria, and then three final days at a Melbourne Metro Campus.
+The subject is delivered as a two-week intensive, including an overnight field trip.

 - Therapeutic Landscapes12.5 pts